-Uncomfortable angle between seat and back.
+Uncomfortable angle between the seat and the back.
 Some sun fade reported.
-Construction material fragile.
+Construction material is fragile.

 Traditional Adirondack construction, not molded plastic.
-Seat angle is very comfortable.
+The seat angle is very comfortable.
 Very resistant to weather elements.

 Difficult to remove or reduce staining over time.
-Polymer material can become brittle.
+The polymer material can become brittle.
 Assembly hampered by misaligned holes.

-Synthetic material resistant to rain and other outdoor elements.
+The synthetic material is resistant to rain and other outdoor elements.
 Arrives mostly assembled.
-Various colors available.
+Various colors are available.

 Smaller than expected.
-Seating angle uncomfortable for some users.
+Seating angle is uncomfortable for some users.
 Instructions could be clearer.

-Assembly a challenging, two person operation.
-Back is not angled comfortably, some users report.
+Assembly is a challenging, 2-person operation.
+The back is not angled comfortably, some users report.